Things to Do in Denmark

 When to Visit

 Denmark's charm shifts beautifully with each season, offering distinct experiences year-round.
 Summer (June-August) brings the warmest weather (15-22°C/59-72°F) with long days of up to 18 hours of daylight, minimal rainfall (50-60mm monthly), but peak prices 40-50% higher and crowded attractions.
 Late spring (May) and early autumn (September) offer the sweet spot: pleasant temperatures (10-18°C/50-64°F), moderate rainfall (40-50mm), 20-30% lower prices, and fewer crowds while maintaining good weather for sightseeing and cycling.
 Winter (December-February) transforms Denmark into a hygge wonderland with temperatures around 0-4°C (32-39°F), though expect limited daylight (7-8 hours) and higher rainfall (50-70mm).
 However, Christmas markets, cozy cafés, and 30-40% lower accommodation prices make it magical for culture seekers.
 Key festivals include Roskilde Festival (late June/early July), Copenhagen Jazz Festival (July), and Tivoli's Halloween season (October).
-Spring (March-April) offers blooming landscapes and Easter celebrations, while autumn brings harvest festivals and stunning foliage.
-Budget travelers should target November-March, families prefer June-August, and cultural enthusiasts will love the shoulder seasons for museums and local life.
+Spring (March-April) offers blooming landscapes and Easter celebrations, while autumn brings harvest festivals and impressive foliage.
+Budget travelers should target November-March, families prefer June-August, and cultural ensoiasts will love the shoulder seasons for museums and local life.

 Denmark location map